 Step 6: Then add the Parmesan cheese and stir vigorously until it dissolves. at this point, the cream sauce is already being created

-Step 7: You have two options in this step either you drain the pasta and add it to the alfredo sauce, then you absolutely have to reserve pasta water.
-The second option is the one I practice – I cook the linguine paste close to the burner with the sauce and put it directly into this creamy sauce.
+Step 7: You have two options in this step: either you drain the pasta and add it to the alfredo sauce, or you absolutely have to reserve pasta water.
+The second option is the one I practice - I cook the linguine pasta close to the burner with the sauce and put it directly into the creamy sauce.
 Could you transfer the al dente linguine to the pan with the great sauce and continue mixing?
 I always cook the pasta on the burner next to it so I can quickly transfer it to the sauce.

 Step 8: If the sauce is very thick, add ½ cup of pasta water and continue to mix.
 Add fresh but not cooked parsley and mix well.

 Meanwhile, roast the Air Fryer chicken breasts.
-If you need to season with kosher salt and white pepper (you can also use black pepper, although it gives a more spicy flavor)
+If you need to season with kosher salt and white pepper (you can also use black pepper, although it gives a spicier flavor)

 Remove the Alfredo pasta from the hot burner and set it aside to prevent it from boiling any longer.